National Conference

 2025 National Indigenous Stop Domestic Violence Conference

-17- 19 September 2025 | Gold Coast, OLD
+Gold Coast, OLD

-In Australia, the protocol is to recognise the Traditional Owners of the land to which we are gathering.
-Therefore, all presentations must begin with an acknowledgement to country and to local Traditional Elders: “We wish to acknowledge and respect the traditional custodians whose ancestral lands we are to meet upon.
+In Australia, protocol requires us to recognise the Traditional Owners of the land on which we gather.
+All presentations must therefore begin with an acknowledgement to Country and to local Traditional Elders: "We wish to acknowledge and respect the traditional custodians whose ancestral lands we meet upon.
 We acknowledge the deep feelings of attachment and relationship of Aboriginal peoples to Country.
-We also pay respects to the cultural authority of Aboriginal peoples visiting / attending from other areas of Australia who are present here”.
+We also pay respects to the cultural authority of Aboriginal peoples visiting or attending from other areas of Australia who are present here."
+Indigenous Conference Services acknowledges and pays respect to the Traditional people of the Country.
+"Welcome to Country" ceremonies and "acknowledging the traditional custodians" of the land demonstrates respect for Aboriginal people as Australia's First Peoples.
+Ceremonies and protocols form a fundamental part of Aboriginal cultures.

 THE CONFERENCE